Zulko/twittcher/README.rst

 Twittcher
 ==========

-Twittcher (for *Twitter-watcher*) is a Python module to make bots that will watch a Twitter user page or search page, and react to the tweets.
+Twittcher (for *twitter-watcher*) is a Python module to make bots that will watch a Twitter user page or search page, and react to the tweets.

-It's simple, small (currently ~150 lines of code), and requires no account on Twitter or Twitter.dev. (it doesn't use the Twitter API, it directly parses the HTML).
+It's simple, small (currently ~150 lines of code), and doesn't require any registration on Twitter or *dev.twitter.com*, as it doesn't depend on the Twitter API (instead it parses the HTML).

 Twittcher is an open-source software originally written by Zulko_, and released under the MIT licence.
-The project is hosted on Github_, where you can report bugs, propose impovements, etc.
+The project is hosted on Github_, where you can report bugs, propose improvements, etc.

 Install
 --------